rayyanrbj09/Sentiment-Analysis/README.md

 ## Project Overview

-This project aims to perform sentiment analysis on social media data collected from Twitter and Reddit.
+We aims to perform sentiment analysis on social media data collected from Twitter and Reddit.
 By leveraging Apache Spark for large-scale data processing, we extract insights into public sentiment on various topics using Natural Language Processing (NLP) techniques.

 ## Key Features